NVIDIA/NVFlare/examples/brats18/README.md

 ```

 ## 4. Run experiments with more realistic FL setting
+After verifying the codes with FL simulator, we can perform FL exprriments in a more realistic setting.
 ### 4.1 Create your FL workspace
 #### 4.1.1 POC ("proof of concept") workspace
 In this example, we run FL experiments in POC mode, starting with creating local FL workspace.